ebi-uniprot/protvar-fe/public/help.md

 <a name="residue-function"></a>**U - Residue_function_(evidence):** Functional features specifically describing the residue encoded by the user submitted variant.

-<a name="region-function"></a>**V - Region_function_(evidence):** This column describes functional features of the region which the residue encoded by the user submitted variant falls.
+<a name="region-function"></a>**V - Region_function_(evidence):** This column describes functional features of the region in which the residue encoded by the user submitted variant falls.
 The range of the region is provided after the ";".
 Overlapping regions describing the variant are separated by "|".

 <a name="protein-existence"></a>**W - Protein_existence_evidence:** Describes if there is experimental evidence to support the existence of the protein.